influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/type-conversions/_index.md

 weight: 401
 ---

-Flux type conversion functions convert columns of the input table into a specific data type.
+Flux's built-in type conversion functions convert columns of the input table into a specific data type.
 The following type conversion functions are available:

 {{< children type="functions" >}}